The Clear Edge

 • Works for 20 leads, not 200

-She deployed it, tracked leads, and closed deals.
-Later upgraded when she hit capacity.
+She deployed it, tracked leads, and closed deals, then upgraded the system when she hit capacity.

 Proposal template (30 minutes, not 4 hours):